The most useful tools for street photography have never been more accessible. Now it's up to you to learn how to do it right!

 The good news?
 The number of options is growing quickly.
-No less than five new models were introduced between June and September 2012, and the prices are heading lower—great news!
+Image quality is improving and the prices are heading lower—great news!
 Let's take a look at the cameras.
-Price estimates are accurate as of October, 2012.
+Prices and availability are accurate as of July 21, 2014.
 First, let's talk about the Leica M.

-Why the Leica M9 is the gold standard (and the M Monochrom may be the silver standard) for street photographers
+Why the Leica M is the gold standard (and the M Monochrom may be the silver standard) for street photographers

-With one exception, the Leica M, Leica M-E and Leica Monochrom M fulfill all of the above requirements with aplomb.
+With one exception, the Leica M, Leica M-E, Leica MP and Leica Monochrom M fulfill all of the above requirements with aplomb.
 Focus?
 Each Leica lens has a focus tab, so when your finger is at six-o'clock, you know you are focused to 10 feet, and an engraved depth of field scale next to the aperture ring.
 The shutter speeds are right at the top of the camera, within reach of your thumb and forefinger.
-In the Fall of 2012, Leica overhauled its lineup, expanding from a single M9 to three models: The Leica M,, at the Adorama price of $6,500, is the highest-tech Leica rangefinder to date, with a brand-new 24MP sensor, Live View and Live View Focus, 1080p HD video capture, and a rugged body sealed against dust and splashes, and an optional electronic viewfinder., The stripped-down no-nonsense Leica M-E uses the M9's old 18MP Kodak sensor but costs $5,450 at Adorama, the most affordable Leica rangefinder currently available.
-The $7,950 Leica Monochrom M, a black-and-white only camera (but the B&W image quality is amazing, I am told).
-Take a look at the New Leica M and M-E, which are expected to arrive by early 2013.
+In the Fall of 2012, Leica overhauled its lineup, expanding from a single M9 to three models: The Leica M, at the Adorama price of $6,500, is the highest-tech Leica rangefinder to date, with a brand-new 24MP sensor, Live View and Live View Focus, 1080p HD video capture, and a rugged body sealed against dust and splashes, and an optional electronic viewfinder., The stripped-down no-nonsense Leica M-E uses the M9's old 18MP Kodak sensor but costs $5,450 at Adorama, the most affordable Leica rangefinder currently available.
+The $7,950 Leica Monochrom M, a black-and-white only camera (but the B&W image quality is amazing—read my product review of the Leica Monochrom M for details).

 Now, on to the cameras you are more likely to afford.